Stock Exchange: Are You Trying To Win Every Trade?

 This week’s Stock Exchange is being edited by our frequent guest: Blue Harbinger (also known as Mark D. Hines).
 Blue Harbinger is a source for independent investment ideas focused on value and income opportunities.

 Holmes: This week I bought Helmerich & Payne (HP).
 This stock’s dip over the last month is the sort of set up I like to see.
 From the chart below you can see it is well below its 50-day and 200-day moving averages.
-However, it has attractive upside over the next six weeks.
+However, it has an attractive upside over the next six weeks.

 Blue Harbinger: Attractive upside?
 This company drills oil and gas wells for other companies, and business has not been good.
 Helmerich & Payne’s net income has been negative for the last five quarters.